Published: November 2020; Updated January 2025

 Estimating the impact of your donations

-For information about our general approach to estimating the impact of the charities and funding opportunities we recommend, see this page.
+For information about our general approach to estimating the impact of the programs and funding opportunities we recommend, see this page.

 Research hours